 Coat the rice with an even layer of béchamel sauce.

-Next, sprinkle with a layer of choice of your choice.
+Next, sprinkle with the cheese of your choice.

 Bake on the top shelf of the oven for 15-20 minutes or until the top is slightly browned.